RyXeleron/ExecStats/README.md

 11. **Synergy**
     - **Status**: Not released.
-    - **Details**: Synergy is a very powerful executor still currently under-development.
-It has 80-100% UNCS, with internal and external versions, pros, and cons.
+    - **Details**: Synergy is a very powerful freemium executor still currently under-development.
+It has 80-100% UNCS, with internal and external versions.
 It has been demonstrated by developers.
     - **Supports**: PC

 12. **Synapse Z**
     - **Status**: Working, undetected.
-    - **Details**: Synapse Z has a built-in decompiler, high UNCS, and identity-level but crashes frequently and has many vulnerabilities.
+    - **Details**: Synapse Z has a built-in decompiler, high UNCS, and identity level but crashes frequently and has many vulnerabilities.
     - **Supports**: PC

 13. **Scriptify**